davclark/edx-documentation/en_us/install_operations/source/index.rst

 ######################################################

-*Installing, Configuring, and Running the Open edX Platform* provides instructions for using your own instance of the edX Platform and associated applications.
+*Installing, Configuring, and Running the Open edX Platform* provides instructions for using your own instance of the Open edX Platform and associated applications.

-This document applies to the most recent version of the edX Platform; that is, it applies to the *master* branch of the edX Platform.
+This document applies to the most recent version of the Open edX Platform; that is, it applies to the *master* branch of the edX Platform.

 This document also contains instructions for named releases of Open edX.
 The most recent named release of Open edX is :ref:`Birch <Open edX Birch Release>`.